 Stakeholders can include politicians, authorities, business sectors, non-governmental organisations or the public.
 Their needs and requirements have to be coordinated so that it will work with the planning process to make the co-operation possible.
 The level of participation, the timing of the process, the moments, etc. must be decided and communicated before the planning process starts.
 All the partners need to feel that their participation in the process is meaningful and that their opinions have been respected, whenever possible.
 Decisions regarding how to evaluate the process must be made in advance and the methods defined before the planning process begins.
-If a stakeholder's participation in the process is important, then the stakeholder's participation also must be evaluated.
+Stakeholders may not only influence the planning process when writing the plan, but they also need to be included in the process of monitoring and evaluation.
+During the first cycle, experiences will show how and if the existing data produced bu certain stakeholders can be used to evaluate maritime spatial plans (or parts of the maritime spatial plan).
+If a stakeholder's participation in the process is important, then the stakeholder's participation must also be evaluated to a full extent.

 There are different ways of evaluating a maritime spatial plan.
-Depending on the legal nature of the plan, a binding plan may be evaluated in a certain way, but a plan intended to be a guidance document may need a different focus, perhaps on how the stakeholders use the plan in their businesses.
+Depending on the legal nature of the plan, a binding plan may be evaluated in a certain way, but a plan intended to be a quidance document may need a different focus, perhaps on how the stakeholders use the plan in their businesses.
 Also, consideration must be given as to whether the plan has a visionary focus, in contrast to the current mode, or if it is mainly aiming to maintain the current mode at sea.
 Also, the principles for evaluation must be considered, whether they are based on a performance or a conformance evaluation (Oliviera & Pinho, 2010), as this will affect how the evaluation (and the planning) will be performed.
 Base levels need to be established when the objectives for the evaluation and monitoring have been set.
 The sources and accuracy of the data will be of interest from the stakeholders' point of view.
+In some cases, considering a maritime spatial plan, stakeholders may be obliged to perform measures or allocate activities at new places in the sea when compromises with other activities are not possible.
+Any reasons for re-allocating a certain use of sea space from one place to another needs to be backed up with hard facts.
+The facts need to be accessible and evaluable to stakeholders.